 - When you are finished click "Save".
 Now you have created your Exception Policy!

 After you complete these requirements, your Exception Policy should be fully running!
-You will receive notifications on your Fingercheck Dashboard when your employees trigger the policy, and be able to see these exceptions on Time Cards and some reports.
+You will receive notifications on your Fingercheck Dashboard when your employees trigger the policy and are able to see these exceptions on Time Cards and some reports.

 Lastly, if ever you (or your employer) are in need of technical assistance, you can contact our Support team at 1-800-610-9501, or, use our in-app messaging feature by logging into our secure site and initiating a conversation.